 - Possibly color photography, fluorescein angiography, and/or optical coherence tomography

-Doctors can usually diagnose AMD by examining the eyes with ophthalmoscopy (shining a light through a magnifying lens and into the back of the eye).
+Doctors can usually diagnose age-related macular degeneration (AMD) by examining the eyes with ophthalmoscopy (shining a light through a magnifying lens and into the back of the eye).
 The retinal damage is almost always visible even before symptoms develop.
 To confirm the diagnosis of wet AMD, doctors may take color photographs of the retina or do fluorescein angiography.
 Optical coherence tomography, an imaging study, can often help make the diagnosis of wet AMD and assess how well the person is responding to treatment.

 - Dietary supplements